Leondoff/dynasty-daddy/README.md

 ## Architecture

 Dynasty Daddy's front end is an angular 11 web application with an node express api connected to a postgres database.
 This database is populated using a python cron job that scrapes KeepTradeCut's player rankings once a day (since KeepTradeCut currently doesn't have a public api).
-For Sleeper's data, we use sleeper's public apis found in their documentation.
+For Sleeper & MFL's data, we use their public apis found in their documentation.

 ## How to run locally